 The PDARP/PEIS concluded that short-term, minor adverse impacts on biological resources would be expected as a result of cultch placement.
-The analysis presented below is consistent with this conclusion.

 Creation of new oyster reef habitat could result in short-term disruptions to bird species during construction.
 Birds using the restoration sites in intertidal areas for foraging would need to use surrounding areas during construction activities.
-This would be temporary however, until construction is complete, and would likely provide long-term benefits to birds via increases in foraging habitat t (e.g., American oystercatchers).
+This would be temporary however, until construction is complete, and would likely provide long-term benefits to birds via increases in foraging habitat (e.g., American oystercatchers).
 The impact of the large-scale alternative on habitats may last longer in duration or have a greater area of impact than the small-scale alternative, but ultimately, both are expected to result in short-term, minor adverse impacts and long-term beneficial impacts to bird species.